Become a Member of NCDD!

-Organizations can join NCDD for $150 a year.
-Individuals are asked to pay annual dues of $50 if they are able to (you will be called a Supporting Member).
-If you would like to support NCDD at a higher level, you can join as a Sustaining Member for $125/year.
-We ask our Student Members to contribute $25/year while they are in school full time.
+Organizations can join NCDD for $200 a year.
+Individuals are asked to pay annual dues of $75 if they are able to (you will be called a Supporting Member).
+If you would like to support NCDD at a higher level, you can join as a Sustaining Member for $150/year.
+We ask our Student/Young Professional Members to contribute $30/year while they are in school or just getting their footing in the field.
 However, membership dues for individuals are not required, and NCDD welcomes all who are committed to dialogue and deliberation to join us, whether or not you are able or willing to pay dues.

 We especially encourage young people, those from developing countries, and those with lower incomes to take advantage of the opportunity to become a member for free.
-Members who do not pay dues are gaining access to a great network in the same ways as dues-paying members, though you will not be eligible for registration discounts on NCDD events or for the discounts on educational programs we’ve arranged for supporting members.
+Members who do not pay dues are gaining access to a great network in the same ways as dues-paying members, though you will not be eligible for some membership benefits that cost NCDD or others money.
+For example, non-dues members aren’t eligible for registration discounts on NCDD events or for the discounts on educational programs we’ve arranged for supporting members.

 What are the benefits of NCDD membership?

-- Becoming part of an amazing network you can tap into to share resources, get input on ideas, publicize events, obtain advice from seasoned colleagues, and more.
+By joining NCDD, you are becoming part of an amazing network you can tap into to share resources, get input on ideas, publicize events, obtain advice from seasoned colleagues, and more.
+In addition, you are:

 - Gaining recognition and exposure within the D&D community.
-Members have many opportunities to post information about your resources and events, news about your programs, and commentaries about your experiences.
+You’ll be added to the member map and directory, and members have many opportunities to post information about your resources and events, news about your programs, and commentaries about your experiences.